aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 > Review Topics Covered

+### Apps

+- What components comprise an iOS app?
-- What goes into an iOS app?
+- What different file types are found in an iOS app?

+### Tools

+- What tools does Xcode provide and what do they do?

+### User interfaces

 - What is a Storyboard?
+How can you create one?
 - What is a View?
-Name some examples.
+Name some examples of views provided by UIKit.

 ***